 Shortly after my meeting with the Scrum Master I brought his request to my manager’s attention.
 His response (more of a rebuke) was a career changing epiphany for me:

 “Dustin, if you don’t adapt you will get left behind.
 Your vision is short-sighted, selfish, and you are denying your company the possibilities of running a thousand-fold more secure and efficient system by not being open to exploring this new process.
 The Scrum Master wants to help you, but in return needs your help as well.
 He needs your expertise to keep the systems secure and you need him to empower the developers to do great things.”

-I hadn’t considered that my approach was incorrect, or that there was a better way.
+My approach being wrong was not something I had considered.
 I concluded that both my expertise and the developers’ experience was valuable.
 We needed to work together.
-I began to realize how dysfunctional the communication between ops and dev were and I felt embarrassed.
+I began to realize how dysfunctional the communication between ops and devs were and I felt embarrassed.
 Together we could do fantastic things that were good for our product, the company, my career, and even the industry as a whole.

 It wasn’t about me anymore; it was about progress and I wanted to be a part of it because I knew this was not only good for my employer but would be fantastic for my career.
 But where could I start?

 Read about the personal aspects of the DevOps conversion here.

 Read more about my own conversion to the DevOps model here.

 You hear the word “DevOps” thrown around quite a lot.
 It has become a buzzword which is unfortunate because the term holds significant meaning.
 The level of potential reduced risk coupled with developer and administrator empowerment is astounding.
 When a DevOps methodology has been properly implemented, egos are pushed aside, teammates learn from each other, and they create great products through measurable, clearly defined goals.
 DevOps nearly eliminates risk and a symbiosis occurs between the business and IT.
 You may feel I am waxing poetic (perhaps I am), but there is truth to this successful model.